abhi3700/My_Learning_System_Design/tech-stacks/system_design/README.md

 ---

 - [x] **Database selection**

   - There are cases where relational DB is better than NoSQL DB.
 E.g. if the data is highly structured and the data is not changing frequently, then relational DB is better.
 Like in Instagram, in order to create shorts, the data is highly structured and the data is not changing frequently.
 So, relational (**SQL**) DB is better to store the user data.
 But, then there is a need to store the video metadata.
 So, in this case, **NoSQL** DB is better.
 Because it can be used to store the video metadata inclusive of video properties - thumbnail, title, description, etc. Also, NoSQL DB is good for recommendation algorithm as it can be fed into a recommendation algorithm faster due to low latency.

     > Note that the file (video) storage is done into Amazon S3 cloud storage here.

+  - **DB** storage is **NOT** recommended for image, video storage in form of encoded format.
+As the user grows, DB cost is going to be very high.
+So, it is better to store the image, video in form of encoded format in cloud storage like **Amazon S3**.

 ---